Little-Lions/digital-lions/README.md

 make scripts.populate
 ```

 to populate the database with a few fake records.
+This will also make sure you as a user have the right permissions on the created resources (such that they are visible).
 Subsequently wipe the database content with

 ```
 make scripts.wipe